-- 1. Distribute \$15 testing kits to pharmacies and conduct weekly kit audit and collect cash, and surplus kits in early June. - 2.
+- Distribute \$15 testing kits to pharmacies and promote their weekly kit audit, and collect cash and any unused kits in mid-June.
+Identify unused kits expiring in test year for return. - 2.
 Promote testing within the family of Rotary. - 3.
-Create Public Awareness and save lives through CSA in Herald Sun and Local Newspaper and on Community Radio, and contact local businesses/institutions e.g. Aged Care, within the 40+ years demographic, plus family and friends.
+Create Public Awareness and save lives through CSA in Herald Sun and Local Newspaper and on Community Radio, and contact local businesses/institutions e.g. Aged Care, within the 40 years and over demographic, plus family and friends.